Arges86/weather-dashboard/README.md

 1. You need to have an API Key from [News API](https://newsapi.org/)
    1. Its free and can be obtained from here: [https://newsapi.org/register](https://newsapi.org/register)

+# Install
+## Linux
+1. Move the `.AppImage` file to `~/.config/autostart`.
+1. Set the file's permission to execute.
+These steps can be taken from the `install.sh` bash file, asuming the AppImage is in the same directory as the shell script.

 # Usage
 Once the required values are retrieved, enter them on the initial settings page and click 'Save'.
 If you don't want to (or can't) connect a keyboard/mouse, go to port 3000 on the device to access a web version of the settings.